Frequently Asked Questions

 When the Federal Loan Origination Center (LOC) confirms that a valid MPN is on file, no additional master promissory notes need to be signed.
 The promissory note is valid for ten years.

-Call SFA to verify that your FAFSA information was received.
-You should also review your SAR to confirm you have BGSU listed on the FAFSA.
+Review your SAR to confirm you have BGSU listed on the FAFSA.
 If BGSU is not listed, go to www.fasfa.ed.gov to make a correction and include BGSU so the FAFSA will be forwarded electronically.
 BGSU's Federal school code is 003018.
+You can also call SFA to verify that your FAFSA information was received.

 For the purposes of financial aid packaging, SFA complies with University policy for determining your Academic Level.
 Review the chart below: